QueDoom/francium2/README.md

 ## License

-This template is available under the ¸[MIT license](https://license.quedoom.com).
+This template is available under the [MIT license](https://license.quedoom.com).
 Feel free to learn from it and incorporate it in your own projects.